anthonytoyco/moneymentor/README.md

 ## Overview

 MoneyMentor is an AI-powered budgeting assistant that helps users track expenses, analyze spending patterns, and receive personalized financial insights.
-Built with Django, PostgreSQL, and NiceGUI, the application integrates OCR and AI-based categorization to automate transaction processing and provide dynamic budgeting recommendations.
+Built with NiceGUI, Django Ninja, and PostgreSQL, the application integrates OCR and AI-based categorization to automate transaction processing and provide dynamic budgeting recommendations.

 ## Planned Features